calmh/mole/CONFIGURATION.md

   - `via` - Name of another host to bounce via in order to reach this host.
     Must be the name of host defined elsewhere in the same tunnel definition file.
+  - `prompt` - Override the regular expression that recognizes the destination host prompt.
+The default is usually fine, but if there's some unusual stuff on the other side an override might be necessary.
+This is only relevant for the `main` host.

 Of these, `addr` and `user` are mandatory. `port` is optional and defaults to `22`.
 Either `password` or `key` must be specified so the login can be